MPh-py/MPh/docs/demonstrations.md

-If [`model.create()`](api/mph.Model) receives a reference to a node that does not exist yet, such as `geometries/geometry` in the example, it creates that node in its parent group, here the built-in group named `geometries`, and gives it the name we supplied, here `geometry`.
+If [`model.create()`](api/mph.Model) receives a reference to a node that does not exist yet, such as `geometries/geometry` in the example, it creates that node in its parent group, here the built-in group `geometries`, and gives it the name we supplied, here `geometry`.

-So far we have used strings to refer to nodes.
+So far, we have used strings to refer to nodes.
 We could also use the [`Node`](api/mph.Node) class, which offers more flexibility and extra functionality.
 Instances of that class are returned by [`model.create()`](api/mph.Model) for convenience.
-But they can be generated from scratch by string concatenation with the division operator `/` — much like [`pathlib.Path`][path] objects from the standard library.
+But they can be generated from scratch by string concatenation with the division operator — much like [`pathlib.Path`][path] objects from the standard library.
 ```python
 import mph
 client = mph.start()